Simultaneous game: Representation

 In a simultaneous game, players will make their moves simultaneously, determine the outcome of the game and receive their payoffs.

 The most common representation of a simultaneous game is normal form (matrix form).
-For a 2 player game; one player selects a row and the other player selects a column at the exact same time.
+For a 2 player game; one player selects a row and the other player selects a column at exactly the same time.
 Traditionally, within a cell, the first entry is the payoff of the row player, the second entry is the payoff of the column player.
 The “cell” that is chosen is the outcome of the game.
 To determine which "cell" is chosen, the payoffs for both the row player and the column player must be compared respectively.
 Each player is best off where their payoff is higher.

 Rock–paper–scissors, a widely played hand game, is an example of a simultaneous game.
 Both players make a decision without knowledge of the opponent's decision, and reveal their hands at the same time.
 There are two players in this game and each of them has three different strategies to make their decision; the combination of strategy profiles (a complete set of each player's possible strategies) forms a 3×3 table.
 We will display Player 1's strategies as rows and Player 2's strategies as columns.
 In the table, the numbers in red represent the payoff to Player 1, the numbers in blue represent the payoff to Player 2.
 Hence, the pay off for a 2 player game in rock-paper-scissors will look like this:

 Another common representation of a simultaneous game is extensive form (game tree).
 Information sets are used to emphasize the imperfect information.
 Although it is not simple, it is easier to use game trees for games with more than 2 players.

 Even though simultaneous games are typically represented in normal form, they can be represented using extensive form too.
 While in extensive form one player’s decision must be draw before that of the other, by definition such representation does not correspond to the real life timing of the players’ decisions in a simultaneous game.
 The key to modeling simultaneous games in the extensive form is to get the information sets right.
 A dashed line between nodes in extensive form representation of a game represents information asymmetry and specifies that, during the game, a party cannot distinguish between the nodes, due to the party being unaware of the other party's decision (by definition of "simultaneous game").

 Some variants of chess that belong to this class of games include synchronous chess and parity chess.

-Bimatrix Game
+Bimatrix game

 In a simultaneous game, players only have one move and all players' moves are made simultaneously.
 The number of players in a game must be stipulated and all possible moves for each player must be listed.
 Each player may have different roles and options for moves.
 However, each player has a finite number of options available to choose.

-Two Players
+Two players

 An example of a simultaneous 2-player game: